 Sculpture Space’s Studio Manager will provide an introductory orientation session and can provide technical assistance as needed.
 Sculpture Space facilities and grounds can accommodate a great variety of projects, both in terms of materials and scale.
 The City of Utica and community are supportive of community-based site-specific work.
 The public is invited to quarterly Works-in-Progress Receptions; other visits occur by appointment.
 As desired, artists and arts professionals (including curators and writers) are invited for informal studio visits.

 A personal visit to Sculpture Space is welcomed.
 Please call to make an appointment.

 About Sculpture Space

-Artists live in a newly renovated Sculpture Space-owned apartment located one block from the studio with shared fully-equipped kitchen, bathrooms and laundry.
-Non-New York State artists are assessed a nominal rent.
+Housing is provided (depending on funding, free or at a nominal cost).
+Artists live in a newly renovated Sculpture Space-owned apartment located one block from the studio.
+Residents live in private, furnished bedrooms with shared fully-equipped kitchen, living space, two bathrooms and washer/dryer.
+Kitchen appliances include dishwasher, coffee makers, slow cooker, rice cookers, blenders and food processor.
 Artists are responsible for their own meals.
+Bed linens and towels are provided.
 No pets are allowed in the studio or the artists’ apartment.